notkyraxo/my-first-repo/README.md

-# my-first-repo
+# this is my first factory-fresh repo :)
-A tiny repo to show in class
+A tiny repo to show in class...
+Nothing much really...
+Slayed